Monofony/Docs/docs/cookbook/sortable.md

 - Update your `BookFactory` class to add position in your fixtures.
 - Add functional tests according to the purpose of sorting in your app.
-- If using ApiPlatform, update your previous tests results with the new entity sorting.
+- If you use ApiPlatform, update your previous tests results with the new entity sorting.